ebprado/CSP-BART/README.md

 # Semi-parametric Bayesian Additive Regression trees
-This repository houses R scripts and data sets that can be used to reproduce the results presented in the paper "Semi-parametric Bayesian Additive Regression Trees" (to be submitted).
+This repository houses R scripts and data sets that can be used to reproduce the results presented in the paper [_Semi-parametric Bayesian Additive Regression Trees_. arxiv (2021)](https://arxiv.org/abs/2108.07636).

 In addition, it provides an implementation of SP-BART in the format of an R package named ```spbart```.